|

 where a driver is required to stop, may be equipped with an

-automated enforcement system if the governmental agency utilizing
+automated traffic enforcement system if the governmental agency utilizing

 the system meets all of the following